MCXboxBroadcast/Broadcaster/README.md

  - Syncing of MOTD and other server details
  - Automatic friend list management
  - ~~Easy Geyser integration (as an extension)~~ (Currently not working due to API limitations)

+## Pterodactyl Panel
+There is an egg for easy instance creation supplied for [Pterodactyl Panel](https://pterodactyl.io/), this being `egg-m-c-xbox-broadcast.json`